fatihege/terminal-chat/README.md

 - Messages will be broadcasted to all connected clients.

 ### Stopping the Server
-- Press Enter in the server terminal to stop the server gracefully.
+- Type 'exit' and press Enter in the server terminal to stop the server gracefully.

 ---